Azure/ObjectDetectionUsingCntk/README.md

 ### STEP 3: Running CNTK
 `Script: 3_runCntk.py`

-We can now run the CNTK executable which takes as input the co-ordinates and labels files from the last step and outputs the 4096 float embedding for each ROI and for each image.
-This will take some minutes to process, and will automatically run on GPU if detected.
+We can now run the CNTK training which takes as input the co-ordinates and labels files from the last step and writes the 4096 float embedding for each ROI and for each image to *proc/grocery/cntkFiles/{train,test}_svm_parsed/[imageName].dat.npz*.
+This will take a few minutes, and will automatically run on GPU if detected.

-This generates two potentially very big files: *test.z* and *train.z* in the *proc/grocery/cntkFiles/* directory.
-Given e.g. our 25 training images and 2000 ROIs per image, the train.z file will contain 25 \* 2000 \* 4096 = 204.8 million floating point values in ASCII format.
-After the CNTK executable finished running, these two files are then parsed and separate (compressed) files written for each image to *proc/grocery/cntkFiles/{train,test}_svm_parsed/[imageName].dat.npz*.
-While not technically necessary, this makes reading of the CNTK output easier in subsequent steps.
-Once parsed, the *test.z* and *train.z* files are not needed anymore and are automatically deleted.
+Note: Look for the line "Using GPU for training." in the console output to make sure the training runs on GPU and not CPU (which would be too slow).
+It happened to me many times that a previous CNTK run was still open and holding a block on the GPU.

 ### STEP 4: Classifier training
 `Script: 4_trainSvm.py`